SAP-archive/Mobile_SDK_oData_App/README.md

 * Visit the official [SMP SDK site](http://help.sap.com/mobile-platform).
 Navigate to the latest version of the iOS SDK and open the Installation Guide.
 Follow the installation steps described in the guide to download and instal the SAP Mobile SDK.

 ## Configuring the project
-The [SAP Mobile SDK for iOS](http://help.sap.com/mobile-platform) are required to build this app.
-After installing the required components, all dependencies can be configured using CocoaPods.
+The [SAP Mobile SDK for iOS](http://help.sap.com/mobile-platform) is required to build this app.
+After installing the components, project dependencies can be configured using CocoaPods.

 ### Installation with CocoaPods